code-dot-org/code-dot-org/pegasus/emails/2015-03-03-Washington.md

 ---

-Today over 50 [top business and education leaders](https://code.org/wahington) — from Microsoft, Amazon and Starbucks to the Chamber of Commerce and University of Washington — join forces, [calling for legislation to expand computer science](https://code.org/washington) in schools throughout the state.
+Today over 50 [top business and education leaders](https://code.org/washington) — from Microsoft, Amazon and Starbucks to the Chamber of Commerce and University of Washington — join forces, [calling for legislation to expand computer science](https://code.org/washington) in schools throughout the state.

-####Please, add your support — [Ask your reps to support change](http://www.congressweb.com/code/11)
+#### Please, add your support — [Ask your reps to support change](http://www.congressweb.com/code/11)

 Our state is considering a comprehensive policy that would establish education standards for computer science and match private funding to train teachers.

-Right now there are 20,000 open computing jobs across all industries in Washington.
+Right now there are 20,000 open computing jobs *across all industries* in Washington.
 These jobs are growing at 3x the state average.
 But 90% of schools don’t offer computer science.
 This is a problem we can solve.

-Most importantly, **every** student today should have the opportunity to learn how technology works.
+Most importantly, **every** students today should have the opportunity to learn how technology works.

 **[Ask your reps to support HB 1813](http://www.congressweb.com/code/11)**